Before you can be approved home for our puppies you must fill out a Puppy Application

 We Here at Freedom Shepherds strongly advise against early spay and neuter.
 This is why in our spay and neuter contracts we give you until age of 2 (24 months old).
 If you must spay or neuter your Shepherd, we recommend waiting until he/she is physically mature.
 Through our Research we recommend to not spay or neuter before 12 months of age (we recommend as close to 18-24 months as possible.

 We hope this is educational but shows you how much time and effort that we put in our puppies and furry family members Please feel free to email us or ask any question!
-WE hope you have a very blessed day!!
+WE hope you have a very blessed day, thank you for your time and are looking forward to communicating with you and welcoming you into the Freedom Shepherd family!!!